How to protect your data on mobile devices – part one

 Recycling and disposal: the market for reconditioned devices

-When we go to buy the latest model of a smartphone or a tablet, it often happens that we decide to give away or sell our old device, since it is still fully functional and perhaps used for no more than two or three years.
+When we choose to buy the latest smartphone, we often make the decision to give away or sell our old device, since it is still fully functional.

 What data do we need to protect?

 No one would be happy to know that the buyer of their old device has unlimited access to the data on their smartphone.
 Unfortunately, this is a reality for some people who sell their old device without securely erasing the data that resides on it.
 Not only could someone gain access to your photos, contacts, emails, and files, but there is also a chance of losing control of our accounts and passwords that could lead to fraud.

 The same applies to businesses.
 If a company fails to securely erase the data on a mobile device assigned to an employee, which is then recycled or reused, there is a chance of sensitive data getting into the wrong hands.